gautamraj/gautamraj.github.io/content/posts/java-framework/framework-reflection-1.md

 ## Background
 I spent several years at Stripe building a Java services framework, as a replacement for the existing aging Ruby monolith.
 There aren't a lot of resources around building a framework, so I thought I'd share some details about the framework, and some of the lessons we learned along the way.

-**Disclaimer - the framework I describe here wasn't built by only me, but was a collaboration with several talented teammates, and with a lot of helpful feedback from internal developers.
-My goal in writing about it is to share what we built and the lessons we learned along the way so that others can benefit from it.**
+The framework I describe here wasn't built by only me, but was a collaborative effort from across the company, and with a lot of helpful input from our internal developers.
+My goal in writing about it is to share what we built and the lessons we learned along the way, so that others can benefit from it.

 ## Philosophy
-Our core principle was data isolation.
+Our guiding principle was that a service's data should be isolated.
 The service (and its various supporting components) could access its data, but anything outside the service had to go through a public interface, e.g. a gRPC request or a Kafka event.
-This is the primary distinction between SoA and a monolith (or a distributed monolith).
+This is the primary distinction between SoA and a monolith - if you break this rule you end up with a distributed monolith.

 The service framework is a point of leverage - you can standardize on a common set of abstractions that everyone learns.
 Then as engineers switch teams, they still stay within a familiar framework, just with different business logic.

 Lastly, we also set out to build an _opinionated_ framework.
 It was not a goal to support every edge case, but we wanted to have a good set of defaults.

 ## Design choices

 ### Service Bundle
 We relaxed the data isolation constraint slightly in that we allowed a small set of tightly coupled servers to talk directly to the database.
 We called this data isolation layer the "service bundle".
 Within it, there could be multiple kubernetes pods, and each pod had a type of "flavor" (e.g. "rpc-server" for handling gRPC traffic, or "worker" for processing async traffic).
 These flavors were opinionated about what could run on them, e.g. you couldn't consume from a queue on an "rpc"-flavored pod - that had to happen on a "worker" pod.